Inpatient Rehab in New Mexico

 Humphrey House - Hobbs, NM

-Humphrey House is a residential rehab center situated in Hobbs, New Mexico.
+Humphrey House is an inpatient drug and alcohol rehab situated in Hobbs, New Mexico.

 Location: 3821 West College Lane, Hobbs, NM 88242 in Lea County